jlegewie/zotfile/docs/index.md

 #### Changes in 5.0.4

 - Fix problem with tablet option to 'save copy of annotated file with suffix _____'
+- Remove option for Firefox download folder from preferences (obsolete in Zotero 5)

 #### Changes in 5.0.3